NVIDIA/DL4AGX/AV-Solutions/uniad-trt/documents/explicit_quantization.md

 ### Results
-We show the `TensorRT-10.7` deployment results on `Orin-X` in terms of runtime and accuracy. `planning MSE` is the average L2 distance between the TensorRT engine output trajectory and the `Pytorch-1.12` model output trajectory.
+We show results on DRIVE Orin-X platform in terms of runtime and accuracy. `planning MSE` is the average L2 distance between the TensorRT engine output trajectory and the `Pytorch-1.12` model output trajectory.
 Pytorch DL model latency is measured by Python `time.time()` function.
 TensorRT engine latency is from `mean` of `GPU Compute Time` measured by `trtexec` with `--iterations=100`.
 #### Metrics
 | Model | Framework | Precision | DL model latency↓ | FPS↑ | avg.
 L2↓ | avg.
 Col↓ | planning MSE↓ |
 | :---:| :---: | :---: | :---: | :---: | :---: | :---: | :---: |